- Hera's Affectionate Nickname for Kanan is "Love", especially if you remember how their relationship started in A New Dawn.

 - Kanan telling Ezra to calm down and trust that Sabine can take care of herself, sort of like how Kanan was worried about him back in "Breaking Ranks" and was comforted by Hera's reassurances.

-- When Hera is discouraged and worries that she risked the crew for a personal mission, Ezra tells her that they volunteered because it was important to her.
+- When Hera is discouraged and worries that she risked the crew for a personal mission, Ezra tells her that they volunteered because it was important to her and didn't care about the risks.

 - Doubles as Tear Jerker; Chopper mourns at the Y-Wing memorial at the Syndulla estate, and we find out that this was the exact Y-Wing Chopper crashed in.
-He's mourning the pilot.
+He's mourning the pilot and his former Master.
 And considering this is Chopper, that's saying something.

 - Thrawn retaining his Noble Demon traits from Legends.
 He's nothing but polite to Hera (even while holding her prisoner in her own home), he nearly beats the crap out of Slavin for holding too much of the Jerkass Ball regarding both alien cultures and exotic art pieces, and he even allows the Ghost crew to escape out of sheer Villain Respect for Hera's unbelievable Take a Third Option via bombing her own house (granted, it's also out of Pragmatic Villainy to learn more about the crew, but still...).